-The aim of this component is to promote low-carbon development and adaptation to climate risks.
-The proposed project will assess and calibrate the carbon impact of proposed design solutions from the early stages of planning, with a view to including optimal design options, land uses, structural systems, and landscape and facade materials, including through the reuse of existing structures (pavement, seawall, and concrete piers) to create new typologies unique to the waterfront and thus reduce the carbon footprint of construction.
-The waterfront park will pedestrianize Ocean Boulevard and connect to the waterfront promenade and coastal protection measures developed along Port Royal Street under the DVRP (P146965), thus creating a contiguous and resilient recreation corridor to encourage active mobility and a modal shift away from cars.
-The construction of the park will adhere to high resource efficiency standards, high energy efficiency and low carbon building standards, as well as onsite renewable energy generation, and will look to certify any construction with relevant green building standards.
+The aim of this component is to develop a design of for the waterfront park which promote low-carbon development and adaptation to climate risks.
+The proposed project will assess and calibrate the embodied carbon impact of proposed design solutions from the early stages of planning, with a view to including optimal design options, land uses, structural systems, and landscape and facade materials. including through the reuse of existing structures (pavement, seawall, and concrete piers) and vertical structures (e.g. shipping containers) to create new typologies unique to the waterfront and thus reduce the carbon footprint of construction.
+The designs of the park will propose to pedestrianize Ocean Boulevard and connect to the waterfront promenade and coastal protection measures developed along Port Royal Street under the DVRP (P146965), thus creating a contiguous and resilient recreation corridor to encourage active mobility and a modal shift away from cars.
+The design of the park will prioritize high resource efficiency, high energy efficiency and low carbon building, as well as onsite renewable energy generation, and will look to certify any construction with the most appropriate green building standards, including EDGE, SITES, LEED or ILFI Zero Carbon Certifications.
 The park will be designed to reduce flood risks by allowing for greater permeability, address risks related to sea level rise and storm surges by rehabilitating the seawall and provide adaptation measures for extreme temperature by increasing tree cover and shade areas.
 The proposed project will prioritize nature-based solutions, green infrastructure, indigenous vegetation, and educational sites that raise awareness about coastal resilience and stormwater surges and the ecological and symbolic significance of Kingston's natural harbor.